The Layoff Guide

 Common Mistakes to Avoid

-• Not documenting at least 5 job contacts per week
+• Documenting fewer than 5 employer contacts per week

 How Long Does It Take?